Lily Allen: 2006–2008: Alright, Still

 The success convinced her label to allow her more creative control over the album and to use some of the songs that she had written instead of working with mainstream producers.
 Allen decided to work with producers Greg Kurstin and Mark Ronson, finishing the rest of the album in two weeks.
 Allen's debut album, Alright, Still, was released in July 2006.
-Most of the tracks had been previewed on her MySpace page, including the singles "Smile", "LDN", "Knock 'Em Out", and "Alfie".
+Most of the tracks had been previewed on her Myspace page, including the singles "Smile", "LDN", "Knock 'Em Out", and "Alfie".

 In September 2006, "Smile" was made available on the US version of iTunes Store.
 By December 2006, her music video for Smile had been played on various music channels as well as the song getting a little airplay.
 Entertainment Weekly named Alright, Still as one of the top 10 albums of 2006 despite the fact that it had not yet been released in the US.
 Allen also did several promotional ads for MTV as their Discover and Download artist of the month for January 2007.
 The album was released in the US on 30 January 2007, landing at 20 on the Billboard 200.
 By January 2009, the album had sold 960,000 copies in the UK and 520,000 copies in the US.

 In 2007, she played the newly launched Park Stage at the Glastonbury Festival, replacing MIA who had cancelled.
 During the festival she reunited two members of The Specials, an act that guitarist Lynval Golding claimed played a "massive part" in the group's 2009 reunion.
 She also sang the vocals on the top ten single, "Oh My God", a cover of the Kaiser Chiefs song by Mark Ronson.
-On 1 July 2007, Allen appeared at the Concert for Diana held at Wembley Stadium, London to celebrate the life of Princess Diana.
+On 1 July 2007, Allen appeared at the Concert for Diana held at Wembley Stadium, London, to celebrate the life of Princess Diana.
 She sang "LDN" and "Smile".
-Allen's single "Littlest Things" from her album produced by Ronson, helped earn him a "Producer of the Year – Non Classical" 2008 Grammy Award.
-She also provided background vocals to a couple of songs on the Kaiser Chiefs' third album in 2008.
+Allen's single "Littlest Things" from her album produced by Ronson helped earn him a "Producer of the Year – Non Classical" 2008 Grammy Award.
+She also provided background vocals for a couple of songs on the Kaiser Chiefs' third album in 2008, co-produced by Ronson.
 Allen won a 2008 BMI songwriting award for "Smile".

+In October 2007, Allen contributed a cover of the Pretenders' "Don't Get Me Wrong" for the covers compilation album Radio 1: Established 1967, in celebration of the fourtieth anniversary of BBC Radio 1 signing on air.
 Allen later performed at a benefit concert for War Child, an international child protection agency that works with children affected by war.
 Backed by Keane, Allen sang "Smile" and "Everybody's Changing".